 The spectators? baffled

-The audience that attended the performance got mixed feelings.
+The audience who watched the performance got mixed feelings.
 “I think it's a very exciting idea: we've come to see what such a possibility looks like and how real it is,” said one viewer.
-A second member of the audience merely said: "a human director is much better".
+A second member of the audience simply said: "a human director is so much better".

 Although he is interested in artificial intelligence and foresees great discoveries, the viewer concluded on the project: “with Alter3 the human touch is no longer felt.
 The magical aspect has been lost ”.